RagnarB83/ash-documentation/docs/module_QM-MM.rst

 **Charge-shift method**

-The *chargeboundary_method* = 'chargeshift' option employs the popular charge-shifting strategy by Paul Sherwood and coworkers.
+The *chargeboundary_method* = 'shift' option employs the popular charge-shifting strategy by Paul Sherwood and coworkers.
 See de Vries et al. J. Phys.
 Chem.
 B 1999, 103, 6133-6141.
-The 'chargeshift' method is used by default in ASH when electrostatic embedding is chosen.
+This method is the default in ASH when electrostatic embedding is chosen.

 The charge of the MM1 atom is set to 0.0 and is shifted towards the MM2 atoms.
 Effectively, the original charge-value of the MM1 is divided by the number of MM2 atoms bonded to the MM1 atom and each
 MM2 atom receives a fraction of the original MM1 charge.
 This charge-shifting has the effect of avoiding the overpolarization that would have occured in the QM1-L and MM1 region while maintaining the overall charge of the system.